Body language beats* in fiction are like stage directions. They serve various purposes in fiction:

-How do excellent writers set out their dialogue scenes without confusing the reader about who’s speaking?
+How do excellent writers set out their dialogue scenes?

-- They still use body language beats, but each one is original (you won’t have read it elsewhere)
+- Body language beats, where used, are original (you won’t have read it elsewhere).

-- Body language beats are manipulated to either speed up the pace (fewer / zero beats) or to slow it down (longer beats).
+- Body language beats are utilised to either speed up the pace (fewer / zero beats) or to slow it down (longer beats).

 - Each beat is meaningful.
 It tells us something about the character’s desire/motivation/interiority as well as the surface information of stage direction.
 Never just one purpose.
 Several, layered.
 Never just ‘to break up the page’.